 Your personal brand story is your career narrative.
 It’s how you present your skills, experience, and aspirations to potential employers.
 Start by identifying your transferable skills.
 Think about how your SEO experience translates to other fields.
 For example, keyword research develops analytical skills applicable to UX research.
 Pinpoint any skill gaps and create a plan to address them.
 Highlighting your SEO background and showcasing how it informs your new career direction creates a compelling narrative.
 Remember, clear and concise communication, a skill honed in SEO, is valuable in fields like UX writing, where conveying the right message is essential.

-Apply for Jobs in New Fields
+How to Successfully Apply for Jobs in a New Field

 Once you’ve identified target roles, tailor your resume and cover letter to each position.
 Focus on how your SEO skills translate to the requirements of the new role.
 For instance, if you’re applying for content strategy roles, emphasize your experience in content creation and optimization.
 If you’re interested in Conversion Rate Optimization (CRO), highlight your analytical skills and understanding of user behavior.
 Developing skills in areas like user research, copywriting, and design can strengthen your applications for roles in UX and CRO.
 Remember, your SEO knowledge, particularly in areas like search engine optimization, can be a significant advantage in these fields.
 Don’t be afraid to apply for jobs even if you don’t meet every single requirement.
 Focus on your transferable skills and your passion for the new field.